Skip to main content

 Information asset owners (IAOs) are responsible for identifying any sensitive information within their data holdings and for putting in place appropriate business processes to ensure that information is handled appropriately.
 The role of the IAO is set out in the Information governance policy.
 IAOs in turn should receive appropriate training and guidance in order to enable them to discharge these duties and should take into account the potential impact of compromise or loss of data, as well as any specific statutory requirements.

-All staff shall comply with the policies established by the trust in order to ensure appropriate protection for the data to which they have access.
+All colleagues shall comply with the policies established by the trust in order to ensure appropriate protection for the data to which they have access.
 Guidance relating to the DPA and associated legislation is contained in the data protection regulations policy.

 5.4 Key controls